General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- By which spherical did Tyson Fury defeat Deontay Wilder of their second showdown?
+- During which spherical did Tyson Fury defeat Deontay Wilder of their second showdown?

 - Carl Froch defeated which opponent at Wembley in 2014?

-- Who’s the No 1 pound-for-pound boxer on this planet in keeping with The Ring’s high 10 rankings?
+- Who’s the Number one pound-for-pound boxer on the earth in line with The Ring’s prime 10 rankings?

 Answers